mk-fg/de-setup/README.rst

 ============

 It's not some cool tiling setup, as I prefer (and use) fullscreen windows on separate "virtual desktops" anyway.
-And where I don't (e.g. floating skype, terminals), just bind a key to position things at some fixed location/size and/or set these to be persistent for specific app windows.
+And where I don't (e.g. floating messenger, terminals, mpv), just bind a key to position things at some fixed location/size and/or set these to be persistent for specific app windows.

 Don't use DE menu(s?) - either have a key to start what I need (on a constant